home-assistant/home-assistant.io/source/_docs/authentication.markdown

 You have to use a domain name, not IP address, to remote access Home Assistant otherwise you will get **Error: invalid client id or redirect url** error on the login form.
 However, you can use the IP address to access Home Assistant in your home network.

-This is because we only allow an IP address as a client ID when your IP address is an internal network address (e.g. 192.168.0.1) or loopback address (e.g. 127.0.0.1).
+This is because we only allow an IP address as a client ID when your IP address is an internal network address (e.g., `192.168.0.1`) or loopback address (e.g., `127.0.0.1`).

 If you don't have a valid domain name for your Home Assistant instance, you can modify the `hosts` file on your computer to fake one.
 On Windows, edit the `C:\Windows\System32\Drivers\etc\hosts` file with administrator privilege, or on Linux the `/etc/hosts` file,  and add following entry: